Takahata Fudoson hydrangeas in 2021

 Eterna is a superior film simulation.
 I enjoy its muted look as it is more realistic.
 It is now a part of my post-processing workflow.
 Congratulations to Fujifilm for creating it.

-Anyway, I had an enjoyable time at Takahata Fudoson with its hydrangeas that year.
+Anyway, I had an enjoyable time at Takahata Fudoson hydrangeas that year.
 Yes, it was a little cloudy, but as I pointed my camera down at the flowers, that was okay.
 Still, if I had the chance to go again on a sunny day, I’d take it.

 Where is Takahata Fudoson?